vickymmcd/ExercisesInC/homeworks/homework05.md

 2) Write a C expression that computes the two's complement of 12 using the XOR bitwise operator.
 Try it out and confirm that the result is interpreted as -12.

-??
-12 in binary = 1100; 3 in binary is 11.
-Two's complement representation of 12 would be 00011.
-We could use 12^3 to find this by flipping all the bits.
+Need to flip all the bits and add 1.
+See my code in test3.c.
+Basically, made 2^32 subtracted 1 and XORed that with 12 to flip all bits then added one and this returned 12.

 3) Can you guess why IEEE floating-point uses biased integers to represent the exponent rather than a sign bit or two's complement?

-??
 It is easier to store and unpack these values if we do it with a bias.
 Also this is how we allocate space for when numbers are much larger.

 4) Following the example in Section 5.3, write the 32-bit binary representation of -13 in single precision